SoftwarePunt/php-delegate-b2b-dgxml/README.md

 ### Creating a catalog
 Using this library, you can build the catalog by simply assigning PHP objects and values.
 The structure and property names match the XML and documentation.
 Each property is type-hinted and contains phpdocs based on the official documentation.

+📕 To best understand the structure of the catalog, refer to the official documentation (`ArticleCatalog DGXML 1.0_EN`).

 Create a new `ProductCatalog` and assign items to it, then export it as XML:

 ```php